 “This is the demise of a civilization,” said Marcus.
 “This is how a civilization disappears.
 I am sitting here as an elder statesman and I’m watching this happen and I don’t believe it.”

 Like that rhetoric?
-There are many Americans who would make better Nazis than the poor schlub sorting bolts in a warehouse.
+There are many Americans who’d make better Nazis than some poor schlub sorting bolts in a warehouse.
 Some of them only need a change of clothes and a haircut.
-How about we start with someone in power?